 - Very young children could not be vaccinated, and

 - The employee only provided anecdotal and sparse medical evidence of her claims of a sensitive and compromised immune system.

 The direction was therefore lawful and reasonable, and the dismissal was not unfair.

-On 29 April 2021, the FWC delivered a decision relating to an unfair dismissal claim brought by a former receptionist at an aged-care facility refused to obtain a COVID-19 vaccine.
+On 29 April 2021, the FWC delivered a decision relating to an unfair dismissal claim brought by a former receptionist at an aged-care facility refused to obtain a vaccine.